On this page you will find useful information and resources on New Zealand's marine flora and invertebrate fauna.

 The following links provide general information and guides on invasive sea squirts and seagrass found in New Zealand coasts and oceans.

 Marine identification guides

-The folling guide covers the common crustose corralline algae found in central New Zealand.
+- Coralline algae - this guide covers the common crustose coralline algae found in central New Zealand.

 Where in New Zealand might you find a witchy finger sponge, Neptune's necklace or a pie-crust crab?

 The answer will be found in New Zealand’s first series of electronic identification guides for marine algae and invertebrates.
 Initially launched in 2012, these guides were designed to help amateur marine biologists at the beach and in the water this summer.
 You can download the guides for free.